Food and beverage to Fiji

 Trends and opportunities

-With a domestic population of 870,000, Fiji imports the majority of its food and beverage requirements.
+With a domestic population of approximately 870,000, Fiji imports the majority of its food and beverages.
 There is a small and relatively concentrated food processing industry with retail and food service being the larger volume sub-sectors.

-Importation of food and beverage for the food service sector primarily targets the tourist trade.
-Fiji has over 620,000 tourists visit each year with the majority from Australia and New Zealand.
-The majority of the resorts catering for the tourist trade are found in the west of Fiji around the Nadi/Coral Coast area and the Mamanuca in the Yasawa group, which is off Lautoka.
+Imported food and beverage items for the food service sector are primarily used in the tourist sector.
+Approximately 600,000 tourists visit Fiji each year with the majority from Australia and New Zealand.
+Most of the resorts catering for the tourist trade are found in the west of Fiji around the Nadi/Coral Coast area and the Mamanuca and the Yasawa Island Groups, which are off Lautoka.

 Key product categories that Australia supplies to Fiji are: